 Digital PR and social media

 Social media plays a huge role in modern digital PR strategies.
-It allows you to directly engage with your target audiences, share content and amplify your messaging.
+It allows you to directly engage with your target audiences, build a community, share content and amplify your messaging.
 A well-executed social media strategy can help build brand awareness, get your company’s thought leadership seen by relevant audiences, and drive traffic to your website and other online properties.

-For B2B companies, LinkedIn is arguably the biggest publishing channel.
-It’s almost like a tier one publication in itself.
-A key advantage of using LinkedIn for digital PR is the transparency – you can clearly see the individuals and companies engaging with your content, which isn’t possible with the traditional PR method of securing coverage in a publication and hoping it gets seen by the right people.
+So, a key advantage of using LinkedIn to support your digital PR efforts is the transparency.
+You can clearly see which individuals and companies engage with your content.
+This isn’t possible with traditional PR — where you secure coverage in a publication and hope it gets seen by the right people.

 You can also use social media platforms as powerful distribution channels for your digital PR content.
 By tapping into influencers, industry experts, your employee network and online communities, you can extend the reach of your digital PR efforts and get in front of new audiences.
 You can also monitor brand sentiment, respond directly to customer enquiries and manage your online reputation.